srivarshini-21/srivarshini-21/README.md

 - I'm a coffee enthusiast and can't start my day without a cup of joe.
 - In my free time, I enjoy hiking and exploring nature.
-- I love listening to music and and sketching!
+- I love listening to music and sketching!

 Thanks for stopping by!
 Feel free to connect with me and explore my repositories.
 Let's build something amazing together! 🚀